Are the skies about to get a whole lot busier? OAG explores the emerging world of electric vertical take-off and landing aircraft.

-Is it an aircraft?
+Is it an electric plane?
 Is it a drone?
-Perhaps it’s a taxi?
+Perhaps it’s a jet engine?
 Or, if you go by some of the hype, is it more akin to a supercar?
-Many people will never have heard of eVTOL but there is plenty of work going on behind the scenes to make Electrical Vertical Take-Off and Landing vehicles a reality, and eVTOL aircraft might quite possibly come sooner than you realise.
+Many people will never have heard of eVTOL aircraft, but there is plenty of work going on behind the scenes to make these electric planes a reality – which is why the eVTOL aircraft might quite possibly come sooner than you realise.

 What are eVTOL aircraft?

-Speculation is that the first eVTOL aircrafts will enter commercial service around 2025, and these will be piloted, but unmanned versions might come within a decade of that.
-While eVTOLs may not be like-for-like competitors to commercial aviation, there are some markets where they will be playing in the same space and they have significant potential to disrupt the way we travel and move around.
-The challenge for commercial aviation will be in how to live alongside eVTOLs and incorporate the new way of flying into their business models.
+While eVTOLs may not be like-for-like competitors to commercial aviation, there are some markets where they will be playing in the same space and they have significant potential to disrupt the way we travel and move around.The size of the opportunity is recognised by the sheer investment taking place in this area, and the players developing prototypes.
+Current developers include companies in the aeronautical and aerospace sectors, car manufacturers and Artificial Intelligence (AI) community.
+The potential for growth is tremendous – and the commercial aviation will be in how to live alongside eVTOLs, and incorporate this new way of flying into existing business models.

 Another area of technology which is relevant to the development of eVTOLS is artificial intelligence (AI), potentially enabling autonomous piloting.
 Today, AI is a common feature in cars, drawing on data from sensors to improve the driving experience, decision-making and control systems.

 Intrinsically linked to the technological progress being made is the growing recognition that everything we do needs to become less reliant on fossil fuels, as we work towards a sustainable future.
-Aviation continues to come under the spotlight for its CO2 emissions but with travellers reluctant to give up flying, more climate-friendly alternatives represent commercial opportunities for those who can exploit them.
+Aviation continues to come under the spotlight for its CO2 emissions but with travellers reluctant to give up flying, more climate-friendly alternatives represent commercial opportunities for those who can exploit them. eVTOL aircrafts are an “electric jet” alternative to the fossil fueled-jet engines that dominate our airspace today.

-Use Cases
+Use Cases for VTOL Aircrafts

 Helicopters are often used for medical emergencies, getting people injured in remote areas to hospital quickly or transporting people to hospital where road congestion means travel by air is faster and preferable.
 Again, these applications could easily be transferred to eVTOL aircrafts in time.

-Finally, among the obvious use cases, expect eVTOLs to provide an alternative transport method for some business travel.
-Think of the meeting where a handful of people need to travel a few hundred miles by road or rail.
-Or as a cheaper and more convenient alternative to business aviation with no need to travel first to an airport.
-The expectation is that electric aircraft such as these will be less expensive to operate than turboprops or small jets for this sort of journey.
+Finally, among the obvious use cases, expect eVTOL aircrafts to provide an alternative transport method for some business travel.
+Think of the meeting where a handful of people need to travel

-At some point some degree of integration will be required with existing transportation systems, whether that is physically or through integration of booking tools to enable connectivity between modes of transport.
+At some point some degree of integration will be required with existing transportation systems, whether that is physically or through integration of booking tools to enable connectivity between modes of transport

 Opportunities for Commercial Aviation